dotnet/docs/docs/fsharp/language-reference/type-extensions.md

 ## Intrinsic type extensions

-An intrinsic type extension is an extension that appears in the same namespace or module, in the same source file, or in the same assembly (DLL or executable file) as the type being extended.
+An intrinsic type extension is an extension that appears in the same namespace or module as the type it is extending.

 Intrinsic type extensions are sometimes a cleaner way to separate functionality from the type declaration.
 For example: